 Subject Additional Study Support Overview This timetabled option: Allows students to receive some additional support with their learning - this includes practising and further developing literacy and numeracy skills.
 Helps students to develop their independence and individual study skills.
 Gives students space and time to concentrate on producing quality work in a less formal, yet well supported atmosphere.
 Provides access to a range of resources and ICT facilities.
-This option is only available to students on the SEND register who th Learning Support team feel would benefit from additional targeted support to complement their GCSE studies.
-If your son/daughter wis to be considered for this option, then please contact Mrs Woods.
-Further Information Mrs C Amado, SENDCo camado@joycefrankland.org
+This option is only available to students on the SEND register who the Learning Support team feel would benefit from additional targeted support to complement their GCSE studies.
+If your son/daughter wishes to be considered for this option, then please contact Mrs Daveta.
+Further Information Mrs K Daveta, SENDCo kdaveta@joycefrankland.org